vbotka/ansible-iocage/README.md

 ## Use current branch

 [Upstream](https://github.com/fractalcells/ansible-iocage/pulls) is too late with accepting PRs.
 No patches were accepted since September 2021.
-Therefor, the development is not submitted to the upstream anymore.
+Therefore, the development is not submitted to the upstream anymore.
 Use the current branch https://github.com/vbotka/ansible-iocage/tree/current until this problem is resolved.